alomb/GoSearchSorting/README.md

-This is a collection of searching and sorting algorithms made in golang for educational purposes.
+A collection of searching and sorting algorithms written in golang for educational purposes.

 Sorting:
 1. Selection Sort